The Significance of the Blood

 First, two definitions:

-• Sin is choosing a value system to motivate our actions that is not God's value system.
+- Sin is choosing a value system to motivate our actions other than the value system of God.
 (See also)

 Life, death, substitutes and blood